Freight Shipping from Dallas to Chicago

 How much does it cost to ship freight from Dallas to Chicago?

-Full truckload (FTL) rates from Dallas, TX to Chicago, IL currently range from $2,249-$2,772 for a standard dry van load over the 1,046-mile route.
+Full truckload (FTL) rates from Dallas, TX to Chicago, IL currently range $2,249-$2,772 (roughly $2.16-$2.66 per mile over 1,046 miles).
 LTL shipments typically cost $775-$1,289 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Chicago?